-MGC controls the TCP endpoints on both terminations

-Termination T1: TCP-server

-Termination T2: TCP-client

-TCP-connection for both terminations are setup in parallel

-Figure II.4 – Traffic flow example for an MGC controlled connection setup using the TCP-proxy mode
+Figure II.5 – Traffic flow example for an extended TCP bearer connection establishment

+II.3.2 Release

-Figure II.3 provides an example for release of the TCP connection.
+Figure II.6 provides an example for an MG autonomous release of the TCP bearer connection.
+The MGC enables interlinkage in both traffic directions in this example, e.g. because the MGC does not know which remote TCP endpoint is initiating a TCP release.

-Figure II.5 – Traffic flow example for an MGC controlled connection release using the TCP-proxy mode
+Figure II.6 – Traffic flow example for an extended TCP bearer connection release

 [End Proposed Correction]